Sometimes we forget that dogs are not human.

 That is why dogs have up to 30 copies of the gene for amylase — a protein that breaks down starch — while wolves have only two.
 Starch is the key nutrient found in grains that have been cultivated by humans such as rice and wheat.

-Although modern dogs can eat a large range of foods today, their diet can best be characterised as sitting somewhere between that of a carnivore and omnivore, with a decided preference for a carnivorous diet.
+Although modern dogs can eat a large range of foods today, their diet can best be characterized as sitting somewhere between that of a carnivore and omnivore, with a decided preference for a carnivorous diet.

 While it may be easy to assume that dogs can eat whatever humans eat (they sure seem to think so!), our two species have very different digestive systems.